-12 Top-Rated Tourist Attractions on the Garden Route
+14 Top-Rated Tourist Attractions on the Garden Route

 Along the way, travelers can sail on sparkling lagoons, hike through lush coastal forests sliced by rivers, explore caves and panoramic mountain passes, and bungee jump into a plunging gorge.
-Animal lovers will find plenty of attractions, from elephant-back rides, cheetah encounters, and bird sanctuaries to ostrich farms and whale-watching trips.
+Animal lovers will find plenty of attractions, from elephant experiences, cheetah encounters, and bird sanctuaries to ostrich farms and whale-watching trips.
 The most popular towns along the route are Knysna and Plettenberg Bay, but Mossel Bay is home to a fascinating museum complex, and George is the largest town and transport hub.

-1 Robberg Nature Reserve, Plettenberg Bay
+1. Robberg Nature Reserve, Plettenberg Bay

 Accommodation: Where to Stay in Plettenberg Bay

-2 Storms River Suspension Bridge
+2. Storms River Suspension Bridge

-This section of Garden Route National Park is also home to many species of birds as well as monkeys, smaller antelopes, and diverse marine life.
+This section of Garden Route National Park is also home to many species of birds, as well as monkeys, smaller antelopes, and diverse marine life.
 Dolphins and whales are frequently sighted off the coast.
-Not far from Storms River is the Big Tree, a gigantic yellowwood tree, which is said to be 800 years old, making it South Africa's oldest as well as its largest tree.
+Not far from Storms River is the Big Tree, a gigantic yellowwood tree said to be 800 years old, making it South Africa's oldest as well as its largest tree.
 For a dose of adrenaline, visitors can experience an aerial view of these ancient forests on a Tsitsikamma Canopy Tour.

-3 Birds of Eden, Monkeyland, and Jukani Wildlife Sanctuary
+3. Birds of Eden, Monkeyland, and Jukani Wildlife Sanctuary

-At Birds of Eden, the world's largest dome shelters two hectares of indigenous forest where birds representing more than 280 species from around the world, fly free.
-Visitors can view the birds from two kilometers of boardwalks including a canopy walk.
+At Birds of Eden, the world's largest dome shelters two hectares of indigenous forest, where birds representing more than 280 species from around the world, fly free.
+Visitors can view the birds from two kilometers of boardwalks, including a canopy walk.
 Many of the birds-especially the parrots-were previously pets and have no fear of humans, allowing close-up views and fantastic photo opportunities.
 Favorite sightings include Knysna loeries, channel billed toucans, blue cranes, crowned cranes, and the stunning blue and gold macaw.

 Next door, Monkeyland is a sanctuary that has rescued more than 11 species of previously captive primates and rehabilitated them in a natural forested habitat.
 Monkey safaris take visitors to see lemurs, languors, squirrel monkeys, and a host of other charismatic primates along a 128-meter canopy walk and viewing deck.
 Multilingual guided tours are also available.